LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 Clients must also exercise caution when reading recently ingested resources.
 When processing large bundles in parallel, an id may be assigned by the database but ACID isolation means that the record will not be visible to a reader until the transaction is committed.
 This could be up to 120s or longer if a larger transaction-timeout property has been defined.
 If a smaller bundle starts after the larger bundle and its transaction is committed first, its change ids and timestamps will be visible to readers before the resources from the other bundle, which will have earlier change ids and timestamps.
 If clients do not take this into account, they may miss some resources.
 This behavior is a common concern in databases and not specific to the IBM FHIR Server.

 To guarantee no data is skipped, clients should not process resources with a `lastModified` timestamp which is after `{current_time} - {transaction_timeout} - {max_cluster_clock_drift}`.
 By waiting for this time window to close, the client can be sure the data being returned is complete and in order, and new data will not appear.
 The default value for transaction timeout is 120s but this is configurable.
 A value of 2 seconds is a reasonable default to consider for `max_cluster_clock_drift` in lieu of specific information.
 Implementers should check with server administrators on the appropriate values to use.
+If the server has been configured with the environment variable `FHIR_TRANSACTION_MANAGER_TIMEOUT` to control the transaction timeout, clients may specify the optional query parameter `_excludeTransactionTimeoutWindow=true` to perform this filtering within the server.
+If the environment variable `FHIR_TRANSACTION_MANAGER_TIMEOUT` is not configured, a default transaction timeout of 120s is used, although this may not be the actual timeout if the server is configured in a non-standard way.

+Note that using `_excludeTransactionTimeoutWindow=true` intentionally introduces a delay into when freshly ingested resources become visible from the `_history` endpoints.
+This is done to ensure that clients can safely iterate along the resource history timeline using the `next` links in the Bundle response without the risk of missing data.

 ## Search
 The IBM FHIR Server supports all search parameter types defined in the specification: